hfwalvir/EXCEL-Portfolio-Projects/README.md

 In this project, I utilized Google Sheets to design an interactive and user-friendly dashboard.
 The project highlights my proficiency in leveraging Google Sheets’ features to create real-time, collaborative dashboards that effectively visualize key metrics and trends, facilitating data-driven decision-making in a cloud-based environment.

 **Certifications Completed :**
-AI-Powered Excel: Mastering Built-In Automation Features
+AI-Powered Excel: Mastering Built-In Automation Features ,
-Excel: Tips and Tricks (2018)
+Excel: Tips and Tricks (2018),
-Business Analytics with Excel: Elementary to Advanced Business Analytics with Excel
+Business Analytics with Excel: Elementary to Advanced, Business Analytics with Excel,
 Excel	Skills	for	Business Virtual	Experience Program : Goldman Sachs